 Birkie: Skate vs. Classic

 I first got into ski marathons with the MN Vasaloppet in 2015, and my first Birkie was in 2016.
 I have always skated, and I probably would have continued only skating had I not had the opportunity to go to Norway last year to ski the Birkebeinerrennet, which is only offered in the classic technique.
 Since I was training so much for that classic event in 2018-2019, I decided to ski the Birkie in the classic style in order to qualify for a better starting position in the Norwegian Birkebeinerrennet.

 On the morning of the race, my wife drove me to the Birkie Ridge parking lot where I got on a bus to the start.
 I was running a few minutes behind when I arrived at the starting area, and by the time I’d used the porta-potty, dialed in my kick wax at the test loop, and dropped my warm-up clothes, I only had about five extra minutes when I reached the starting pen.
 A little too close for comfort, but I felt good and was ready to start.

 As the race began and we headed on down the trail, I noticed things were just a bit more relaxed in Wave 1 of the Classic than in Wave 1 of the Skate.
-It still felt competitive (the pace was much faster than a typical Saturday ski with friends), but it was much less chaotic than the skate race start.
+It still felt competitive (the pace was faster than a typical weekend ski with friends), but it was much less chaotic than the skate race start.
 I think it came down to the fact that everyone knew it was going to be a long race, and there was no sense in sprinting away from the start line.